Is Seoul safe to visit? A comprehensive safety guide

 Is Seoul public transportation safe?

 Make sure the taxi driver you hire starts the meter as soon as you begin your drive because they might try to overcharge you.
-Also, because of the language barrier, it is a good idea to have your destination written down to show them in case they don't speak English.
+Also, because of the language barrier, it is a good idea to have your destination written down to prevent any destination miscommunications.

-It is sad to say that South Korea also has a high amount of traffic deaths, and you'll need to be cautious when crossing the street or when driving yourself around.
+You'll need to be cautious when crossing the street or when driving yourself around, as there is a tremendous amount of traffic.
 It is definitely worth it to take an extra moment at the pedestrian crossings to ensure that no cars are coming your way.

 Important emergency numbers in Seoul